Weis Markets: History

+20th century

 Weis Markets was founded as Weis Pure Foods in 1912 in Sunbury, Pennsylvania, by two brothers, Harry and Sigmund Weis.
-Their store has been noted as "revolutionary", as it did not operate on credit; sales were only for cash.
+Their store has been noted as "revolutionary" since it did not operate on credit; sales were only for cash.
 At the time, similar stores operated on credit, allowing customers to build a tab that would be paid periodically.
 Cash sales were a sign of a growing working class earning steady paychecks, and they also helped lower prices by up to 25%.

-The second Weis store opened in 1915 in Harrisburg, Pennsylvania.
-Harrisburg would remain an important market for Weis, helping to anchor the central Pennsylvania region that Weis would dominate for decades.
+Three years later, in 1915, a second Weis store opened in Harrisburg, Pennsylvania.

-The Weis brothers expanded their chain rapidly, opening dozens of small, in-town grocery stores throughout central Pennsylvania.
-Their chain peaked at 115 stores in 15 central Pennsylvania counties by 1933.
+The Weis brothers expanded the chain rapidly, opening dozens of small, in-town grocery stores throughout central Pennsylvania, ultimately peaking at 115 stores in 15 central Pennsylvania counties in 1933.

 As the supermarket industry shifted to larger, self-service stores, Weis adapted the format of its stores.
 The company closed several corner grocery stores in Harrisburg in 1938, replacing them with their first self-service, consolidated supermarket.
+In newspaper ads during the 1940s, Weis referred to its stores first as Weis Super Markets, then Weis Self-Service Markets, and finally Weis Markets.

 Over the next two decades, the company continued with this strategy, and it had consolidated all of its corner grocery stores into supermarkets, with 35 stores by 1955.
-In newspaper ads of the 1940s, Weis referred to its stores first as Weis Super Markets, then Weis Self-Service Markets, and finally Weis Markets.

 In the 1950s and 1960s, Weis expanded its reach, first to York and then Lancaster by 1960.
 Weis expanded to Maryland in July 1967, opening its first non-Pennsylvania store in Hagerstown, followed by a store in Frederick in August Its first store in the Wilkes-Barre area opened in 1967.

 In November 1967, the company purchased the five-store Albany Public Markets chain based in Albany, New York, in an all-cash transaction.
 It operated Albany Public Markets as a subsidiary, keeping the company's management team intact.
 Weis closed its Albany Public Markets chain in October 1986, leasing the nine stores to Grand Union.

-Weis also expanded to western Pennsylvania, opening stores as far west as Altoona, Everett, and Philipsburg, and expanded throughout northeastern Pennsylvania.
+Weis also expanded to Western Pennsylvania, opening stores as far west as Altoona, Everett, and Philipsburg, and expanded throughout Northeastern Pennsylvania.
 The company purchased two regional chains in the Poconos and Lehigh Valley region: Mr. Z's, a 14-store chain of IGA supermarkets, in 1992, and King's, a six-store chain based in Hamburg, in 1994.
 Mr. Z's and King's were operated under separate banners for years before all stores were re-branded as Weis.
 The westernmost extent of Weis's expansion is along old route 220 with the two stores in Altoona, one on 7th street and one in Park Hills.

-Weis's expansion into the Baltimore, Maryland market was successful.

-Expansions into the Washington, D.C. market were less successful.
-Weis opened stores in suburban Washington, D.C. and northern Virginia before retreating from that market, first closing most of its stores in Montgomery County, Maryland, and finally closing all stores in Virginia.
+Weis's expansion into the Baltimore, market was successful, but expansions into the Washington, D.C. market were less successful.
+Weis opened stores in Northern Virginia before retreating from that market, first closing most of its stores in Montgomery County, Maryland, and finally closing all stores in Virginia.

+Weis also expanded into North Jersey, beginning with a store opened in Newton in 1992.